Dubai: Being mum is the most important title I have, says two-time Grand Slam winner Azarenka

 I think with Dubai, and even with Doha, every year you see something new.
 So you always come back and see how much it has evolved and how much it expands.
 My son wants to go to water parks, he wants to go to the roller coasters, I don’t like any of them so, it’s going to have to be my mum or dad.
 One of them has to accompany him to these places I guess.

 Q. There are some new mums in tennis now, pretty big names (Naomi Osaka, Elina Svitolina).
-Any advise you may give if you happen to speak to them on motherhood?
+Any advice you may give if you happen to speak to them on motherhood?

 I don’t like to give unsolicited advice, I think too many people are doing it, it’s unnecessary.
 But if somebody comes and asks me, I am always very open.
 I try to share my experience and see if that’s going to resonate with somebody, so I think that’s the best way to do it.
 Share what you know, share what you have been through and see how it can relate to others.

-Q. You made the Australian Open semifinal in 2023.
+Q. Coming back to tennis, you made the Australian Open semifinal in 2023.
 Do you still have the dream of winning another Grand Slam?

 Yes, that’s the only reason I play.
 I have been adapting my game a bit here and there, and I try to improve, I still think that there are a couple of things I need to be better at and I feel like I am on the right track, but there are still things that I need to improve to go further.
 I have been to second weeks of Grand Slams many, many times, I need to be able to switch a little bit further, and yeah, that’s definitely a goal of mine.
 And let’s see what happens this year.